$c$-vectors of 2-Calabi--Yau categories and Borel subalgebras of ${\mathfrak{sl}}_{\infty}$

 of the root system of $\sl_\infty$ identified with $\De_{\sl_\infty} \cong \{ \ep_{y'} - \ep_{y''} \mid y' \neq y'' \in Y \}.$

-The cluster categories $\cC(Z)$ of type $A_{ \infty }$ are 2-CY categories defined starting from an infinite subset $Z$ of the unit circle $S^1$, such that $Z \cap (\ol{Z} \backslash Z) = \varnothing$ and every accumulation point of $Z$ is both a left and a right accumulation point.
+The cluster categories $\cC(Z)$ of type $A_{ \infty }$ are 2-CY categories defined starting from an infinite subset $Z$ of the unit circle $S^1$, such that no point of $Z$ is a limit point of $Z$ and every limit point of $Z$ is both a left and a right limit point.
 The indecomposable objects of $\cC(Z)$ are classified by the diagonals $\{e,f\}$ of $Z$ (open segments joining non-consecutive vertices of $Z$).
 It was proved in \cite{GHJ,SvR} that the cluster tilting subcategories of $\cC(Z)$ are classified by the triangulations $T$ of $Z$ such that each accumulation point of $Z$ is surrounded by a fountain or a leapfrog.
 Denote the corresponding category by $\cT(T)$.

 In Sect. \ref{ind} we obtain explicit formulae for the $g$- and $c$-vectors of the categories $\cC(Z)$ with respect to any cluster tilting subcategory.
 Based on these we prove the following result linking $\cC(Z)$ to the Borel subalgebras of $\sl_\infty$.